Anusree6154s/dsa-practise/DSA-JA-102/2. Prefix Sum/README.md

 ### <u>Problems</u>

-Common Problems:
+- Chatgpt
   1. Range Sum Queries:
       - Given an array of numbers, preprocess it to efficiently answer queries that ask for the sum of elements within a specified range.
   2. Subarray Sum Equals K:
       - Given an array of integers and an integer k, find the total number of continuous subarrays whose sum equals to k.
   3. Maximum Subarray Sum:
       - Given an array of integers, find the contiguous subarray with the largest sum.
   4. Minimum Subarray Length with Sum at Least K:
       - Given an array of integers and an integer k, find the length of the smallest contiguous subarray with a sum at least k.
   5. Count of Subarrays with Given Product:
       - Given an array of positive integers and an integer target, count the number of contiguous subarrays whose product is equal to target.

 ## 2. Suffix Sum <a id="suffix"></a>